altunenes/altunenes.github.io/content/posts/pareidolia.md

 #### <span style="color:orange;"> What is Spatial Frequency and Coarse-to-Fine Theory? </span>

 So, how do you fairly test an AI's perception?
 My plan was to see if it falls for the same visual shortcuts our brains do.

-Think about how you recognize someone from across the street.
-You don't see the details of their face first; you see their general shape and how they walk .
-For example, one study found people can spot an *animal* in an image in just 120ms, but need longer to identify it as a *dog* ([Wu et al., 2014](https://pubmed.ncbi.nlm.nih.gov/25208739/))
+This is based on a key idea in human vision called the **Coarse-to-Fine** theory.
+In short, human brain processes the blurry, general, coarse, "gist" of something first, and then uses that initial guess to figure out the finer details more quickly.
+The technical way to separate the "gist" from the "details" is with **spatial frequencies**, which can be isolated using techniques like 2D Fourier filtering.

-The technical way to separate the visual "gist" from the "details" is with **spatial frequencies**: We can achieve this with 2D Fourier filtering.
+*   **Low Spatial Frequencies (LSF)** are the blurry, large-scale shapes.

-*   **Low Spatial Frequencies (LSF)** are the blurry, large-scale shapes that give you the "gist" of what you're seeing.
+*   **High Spatial Frequencies (HSF)** are the sharp edges and fine textures.

-*   **High Spatial Frequencies (HSF)** are the sharp edges, lines, and fine textures that provide the detail.
+You experience this all the time.
+Think about recognizing someone from across the street—you see their overall shape long before you see their eyes.
+While not about spatial frequency directly, a study on hierarchical processing shows a similar "general first" principle: people can spot an *animal* in an image in just 120ms, but need longer to identify it as a *dog* ([Wu et al., 2014](https://pubmed.ncbi.nlm.nih.gov/25208739/)).

-The **Coarse-to-Fine** theory suggests our brain takes a shortcut: it first rapidly processes the blurry LSF information to get a quick guess, and then uses that guess to guide how it analyzes the finer HSF details.
-To see if the AI had a similar bias, I needed to isolate these frequencies.
+My whole experiment was designed around this: would the AI also see a face in the blur, but get confused by the sharp details?
+To test this, I needed to isolate these frequencies.

 | ![SF](/images/sf.png)|
 |:-:|